As an Amazon Associate I earn from qualifying purchases. Click for details.

 I believe that historical research can prevent that problem, though it doesn’t entirely eliminate it.

 When I have a frame of reference, such as my own historical research, I know how and where that information is coming from.
-It’s a sharp contrast with information I receive from external sources such as residual energy impressions or a ghostly encounter.
+This is in sharp contrast with information I receive from external sources, such as residual energy impressions or a ghostly encounter.

 Personally, I’m more likely to lean in a skeptical direction… but that’s my personal choice.
 Others may differ.